NewcoderM/BookVerse/readme.md

 ## An after-form-submit (formdump) page

-Which enhances the user experience to get a thank you or congratulation message after submitting the form.
+Which enhances the user experience by getting a thank you or congratulation message after submitting the form and a link back to the main page.

 ![after-form-submit Page](asset/images/Screenshot_20240824_185142.jpg)